Trusted WordPress tutorials, when you need them most.

 First, you need to install and activate the WPForms plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Note: You can use the WPForms free version to integrate Airtable with WPForms.
-However, upgrading to the WPForms premium will unlock all 1900+ form templates, let you use advanced form features like conditional logic, connect to more payment options like, and more!
+📝 Note: You can use the WPForms free version to integrate Airtable with WPForms.
+However, upgrading to WPForms Pro unlocks all 2,000+ form templates, advanced form features like conditional logic, more payment options, and more!

 Upon activation, you need to go to the WPForms » Settings page.